Co1t0n/GeneralMathsMODr/README.md

 ```
 **NOTE:** On Repl, The command `git submodule update --init` has to be executed (This shouldn't be necessary because the command is automatically executed when running the `main.sh` script)

+## Vercel Setup Guide
+Click on the "Deploy to Vercel" button and deploy the branch named `vercelVersion`

 ## Render Setup Guide
 Click on the `Deploy to Render` green button...